Select a Topic

 Alcoholism, drug abuse as well as many prescribed drugs can cause low sex drive.
 While some medications are notoriously known for lessening libido such as anti-depressants and birth control pills, ulcer medications and blood thinners have been reported to lessen desire, cause impotence, or create difficulty having an orgasm as well.

 Consult a doctor or gynecologist if you suspect that your low sex drive stems from a physical condition.
-Your doctor may also prescribe stimulants such as Viagra or hormone replacement therapy (HRT) to enhance sexual sensation and pleasure (although these medications may have other side effects).
+Your doctor may also prescribe stimulants or hormone replacement therapy (HRT) to enhance sexual sensation and pleasure (although these medications may have other side effects).

 Low Sex Drive During and After Pregnancy